webpack/webpack.js.org/content/api/stats.md

 }
 ```

 Every module also contains a list of `reasons` objects describing why that module was included in the dependency graph.
-Each "reason" is very similar to the `origins` objects seen above in the [chunk objects](#chunk-objects) section:
+Each "reason" is similar to the `origins` seen above in the [chunk objects](#chunk-objects) section:

 ``` js-with-links
 {